-- 1. Find and select the asset in the Content Server interface. - 2.
-View the asset's status by opening the asset in the Status form.
+- 1. Find and select the asset in Content Server's standard interface. - 2.
+View the asset's status by opening the asset in the "Status" form.

 3. Click in the Workflow commands field and then choose Remove from Workflow from the drop-down list.
 The following form appears: